-What distinguishes the respective PELs of the IPL and mBLJ models, whose relaxational dynamics are well-predicted by the mesoelastic model, from the SS and SW models, for which the mesoelastic model fails?
-Here, we show that the potential energy landscape of the SS and SW models is much more fragmented/granular, meaning that the configuration-space volume (basin) associated (e.g., by steepest descent dynamics81) with any single inherent structure (local minimum of the PEL) is much smaller.
-As a result, when considering the inherent structure trajectories that underlie a supercooled liquid dynamical trajectory, one observes very frequent transitions between nearby minima on the PEL, over timescales much smaller than any of the system's intrinsic timescales.
+SW models is much more fragmented/granular, meaning that the configuration-space volume (basin) associated (e.g., by steepest descent dynamics) with any single inherent state (local minimum of the PEL) is much smaller.
+As a result, when considering the inherent state trajectories that underlie a supercooled liquid dynamical trajectory, one observes very frequent transitions between nearby minima on the PEL, over timescales much smaller than any of the system's intrinsic timescales.
 We note that this phenomenon was already observed in Ref.
-82 for the extended simple point charge model of water.83 To perform a quantitative assessment of the PEL fragmentation/granularity of the glassforming models under consideration, we inspect short-time inherent structure trajectories, as done, e.g., in Ref.
-84. To meaningfully compare between different models, we used state points of comparably high viscosity (see further details in Appendix D 2).
+80 for the extended simple point charge model of water.
+To perform a quantitative assessment of the PEL fragmentation/granularity of the glass forming models under consideration, we inspect short-time inherent state trajectories, as done e.g. in Ref.
+82. To meaningfully compare between different models, we used state points of comparably high viscosity, see further details in Appendix D 2.

-In Fig. 5(a), the representative trajectory of the inherent structure potential energy $U{\rm IHS}$ (relative to an arbitrary reference value) rescaled by the temperature T vs the reduced time $Nt/(N_0t{\rm ballistic})$ for each model is plotted.
+In Fig. 5(a), a representative trajectory of the inherent state potential energy $U{\rm IHS}$ (relative to an arbitrary reference value) rescaled by the temperature T is plotted vs. the reduced time $Nt/(N_0 t{\rm vib})$ for each model.
 We have made energy and time dimensionless to be able to assess all models on the same footing.
-The unit of time $t{\rm ballistic}N_0/N$ is explained as follows: First, $t{\rm ballistic}$ represents the duration of the regime of ballistic motion, which is approximately $0.1t_0$ for all models (see Appendix D 1).
+The unit of time $t{\rm vib} N_0 / N$ is explained as follows.
+First, $t{\rm vib}$ represents the duration of the regime of ballistic motion, which is approximately $0.1t_0$ for all models (see Appendix D 1).
+Second, since transitions on the potential energy landscape consist of local molecular rearrangements, the number of inherent state jumps per unit time is expected to scale with the system size $N.^{23}$ We set $N_0 = 1000$ arbitrarily, so that by counting the number of jumps in $U{\rm IHS}$ in this unit of time, we are effectively measuring the number of transitions a system of 1000 particles would make per ballistic timescale $t{\rm vib}$ .
+Note that we measure the ex- tensive potential energy differences, since the potential energy difference between subsequent inherent states is expected to be N-independent.